Port Security Unit: History

-The Port Security program of the Coast Guard began as a result of the Black Tom explosion and the passage of the Espionage Act of 1917.
-The Coast Guard's Captain of the Ports (COTPs) were given responsibility for the security of port areas under this act.
+The Port Security program of the U.S. Coast Guard began as a result of the Black Tom explosion and the passage of the Espionage Act of 1917.
+The Coast Guard's Captains of the Port were given responsibility for the security of port areas under this act.
 During World War I, port security operations were conducted by active-duty personnel.

-After the war, interest in port security waned until pictures of burning ships visible from U.S. shores, as the country entered World War II, rekindled media and public attention.
-The Temporary Reserve was created and made up of armed volunteers under command of the Captain of the Port.
+After World War I, interest in port security decreased until images of burning ships visible from US coastlines, as the country entered World War II, rekindled media and public concern.
+In World War II, the Coast Guard increased its involvement in port security by conducting more coastal patrols, defending waterfront structures, and assuring the safe movement of ships.
+This entailed searching merchant vessels, supervising combat loading, and seacoast defenses such as machine gun nests.
+The Temporary Reserve was created and made up of armed volunteers under command of the captain of the port.
 Over 125,000 citizens would eventually serve as Temporary Reserves.

-During the early 1980s, Department of Defense planners formally identified the need for port security forces in OCONUS (Outside of Continental United States) seaports.
+During the early 1980s, Department of Defense planners formally identified the need for port security forces in OCONUS seaports.
 Dialogue began between the Army, Navy, and Coast Guard, and the concept of the deployable Port Security Unit (PSU) was born.
-In January 1985, the Commandant of the Coast Guard approved three national PSUs to respond to the requirements of Department of Defense operations plans.
-The three units were located in Coast Guard District 9 at Buffalo, New York; Cleveland, Ohio; and Milwaukee, Wisconsin.
+In January 1985, the commandant of the Coast Guard approved three national PSUs to respond to the requirements of Department of Defense operations plans.
+The three units were located in the U.S. Coast Guard Great Lakes District, then known as District 9, at: Buffalo, New York; Cleveland, Ohio; and Milwaukee, Wisconsin.

-In addition to more recent operations around the world, PSUs were first deployed to the Persian Gulf during Operation Desert Storm in 1990.
+In addition to more recent operations around the world, PSUs were first deployed to the Persian Gulf during the Gulf War in 1990.
 They operated in Haiti during Operation Uphold Democracy in 1994, responded to Port-au-Prince immediately after the devastating 2010 earthquake, and responded to various natural disasters in the United States, such as Hurricane Maria and Hurricane Ida.
 In December 2000, PSU 309 from Port Clinton, Ohio was deployed to the Middle East to provide vital force protection for U.S. Navy assets following the attack on the USS Cole.
+In 2009, PSUs provided waterside security at the Presidential Inauguration and the G-20 Summit in Pittsburgh, PA.

 PSUs have played an active role during the War on Terror and have been deployed on numerous operations such as Operation Noble Eagle, Operation Enduring Freedom, and Operation Iraqi Freedom.

-Insignia

-There are two insignias for PSU members; the pewter color insignia is for enlisted members and gold color insignia is for officers.
-It is only earned by a small number of Coast Guardsmen (approx. 1%) and is primarily a Coast Guard Reserve qualification badge.